neverfap-deluxe/nfd-api/content/content_articles/EDIT--INTRO-creating-your-first-neverfap-schedule.md

 And self-care is simply another aspect we can focus on, to make things even simpler.

-Certainly, this isn't a focus of this website, so you can certainly do your own research into this.
+Certainly, this isn't a focus of NeverFap Deluxe, so you can certainly do your own research into this.

 However below is a list of what I personally do to maintain self-care in my life.